jacob13400/GameDev/alien-mario/README.md

 ## Alien-Mario
 This is a copy of the Super Mario brothers game, with an alien sprite

+### Controls

+Left key - To move left
+Right key - To move right
+Space key - To jump

 ### Implementation

 The game was made using [love2d](https://love2d.org/).